stevenmaguire/stevenmaguire.github.io/theatre.md

 ---

 <div class="col-sm-10 col-sm-offset-1">
-    <p>I began this life as a carpenter, designing and building scenery for theatrical productions.
+    <p>I began this post-adolescent life as a carpenter.
+I designed and built scenery for theatrical productions.
 What was a special interest in high school, grew into a passion in college.
-After rising through the ranks of the Design and Production program at the School of Theatre and Dance at East Carolina University I moved on to the digital worlds of <a href="/artwork">graphic design</a> and <a href="/open-source">software development</a>.</p>
+I enrolled in East Carolina University's School of Theatre and Dance.
+I rose through the ranks of the Design and Production program.
+I worked as a T.A. and Master Carpenter.</p>
-    <p>I've preserved this list of theatrical credits earned during my seven year rise from high school "techie" to Master Carpenter at ECU.</p>
+    <p>I've preserved this list of theatrical credits earned during my seven year "career."
+A career that I left behind to pursue <a href="/artwork">graphic design</a> and <a href="/open-source">software development</a>.</p>
 </div>
 {% assign sorted_projects = site.theatre | sort: 'open_date' | reverse %}
 {% for project in sorted_projects %}